Combining Radiation and Immunotherapy for GU Malignancies: What Works, What Doesn't and What Next - 2020 Annual Meeting

 - Josephine Kang, MD, PhD is employed at NewYork-Presbyterian Hospital, Weill Cornell Medicine and has no financial relationships with a commercial interest.

-- Jason A. Efstathiou, MD, PhD, FASTRO is employed at Department of Radiation Oncology, Massachusetts General Hospital, Harvard Medical School and has investment interests from Blue Earth Diagnostics and Taris Biomedical.
+- Jason A. Efstathiou, MD, PhD, FASTRO is employed at Department of Radiation Oncology, Massachusetts General Hospital, Harvard Medical School and has investment interests from Blue Earth Diagnostics, Boston Scientific, and Taris Biomedical.

 The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council of Continuing Medical Education to provide continuing education to physicians.